 The two year course is an adaptation of the junior and senior years of the four year course for graduates of first class high schools.
 Any graduate of a first class high school who has had two years of a foreign language is admitted to this course.
-Students who have not had at least two units in science and two units in foreign language are required to make up the deficiency before graduation from the normal.
+Students who have not had at least two units in science and four units in foreign languages are required to make up the deficiency before graduation from the normal.

-(b) Teachers' Review Courses:
+(b) TEACHERS' REVIEW COURSES:

-The Edinboro State Normal School maintains, each term, review courses in the common branches for those preparing to take the county examinations for provisionl and professional certificates.
+The Edinboro State Normal School maintains, each term, review courses in the common branches for those preparing to take the county examinations for provisional and professional certificates.
 It is strongly urged that no one take these courses who has not had at least two years of high school work.

-These courses are more fully explained on page 21.
+These courses are more fully explained on page 22.